Oz Pearlman: Early life

-Pearlman earned a bachelor’s degree in electrical engineering from the University of Michigan in 2003, while already earning income from magic.
-He began performing magic at restaurants, kids’ shows, and corporate events at the age of 14, and has stated that he always had a deck of cards on him between the ages of 13 and 18.
+Oz Pearlman was born on July 19, 1982, in Israel.
+Pearlman began performing magic at restaurants, kids’ shows, and corporate events at the age of 14, and has stated that he always had a deck of cards on him between the ages of 13 and 18.

-Career
+Career transition

 Pearlman was originally employed at Merrill Lynch in their global technology services department, at that time only performing magic and mentalism as a part-time profession.
 After he was hired by his employer to deliver a corporate entertainment show to upper management within the company, he quit his full-time job at Merrill Lynch in order to focus on being a full-time entertainer.
 Since then he has focused on a full-time career performing as a mentalist.